 Oxford University, year

 Students can spend an academic year as associate students at Oxford University.
-The emphasis on the Oxford tutorial, combined with a core seminar, university lectures, and a complete range of social, cultural, and athletic privileges at Wadham College, provides a fully integrated experience.
+The emphasis of this program is on the Oxford tutorial, combined with a core seminar, university lectures, and a complete range of social, cultural, and athletic privileges at Wadham College.

 England: University of East Anglia, year or semester